 Clarifying their qualifications

 A “REALTOR®” and a “real estate agent” are not the same thing.
-The former are real estate agents licensed by the Canadian Real Estate Association (CREA).
-A REALTOR® is a real estate agent, but a real estate agent who is not a member of CREA is not a REALTOR®.
-To be a member in CREA means that the agent is committed to the REALTOR® Code of ethics.
-REALTORs are also the only legitimate people who can list your property for sale on MLS®.
+The former are real estate agents licensed by the National Association of Realtors (NAR).
+A REALTOR® is a real estate agent, but a real estate agent who is not a member of NAR is not a REALTOR®.
+To be a member in NAR means that the agent is committed to the REALTOR® Code of ethics.
+REALTORs also have access to Realtors Property Resource® (RPR), a national database of over 147 million property records that provides valuable data on all the properties in the U.S.

 Interviewing an agent